|

 trail adventure earlier.
 Later Jody and another hiker named Curt

-showed up.
-Ate cheese noodles and pudding for supper.
-Slept outside
+(Tracy?) showed up.
+I Ate cheese noodles, and pudding for supper.

-she called "pan bread," to eat.
-She carried flour, and
+Pat made what she called "pan bread," to eat.
+She carried

-some other ingredients that when mixed together made a dough that
+flour, and some other ingredients that when mixed together made

-she "baked" in her pan somehow.
-Smelled really good whatever
+a dough that she "baked" in her pan somehow.
+Smelled really

 Gonzo!